elcorto/pwtools/doc/source/written/install.rst

 * eos (for :mod:`~pwtools.eos`): The tool "eos" from the Elk_ code must be on your path.
 Note that the executable is assumed to be named ``eos.x`` instead of the default name "eos".
 See :class:`~pwtools.eos.ElkEOSFit` for usage.
-Can be installed directly from Elk or pwextern-free_.

-The pwextern-free_ package contains add-on tools which we don't want / can ship directly with pwtools, such as eos.

-.. note:: pwextern-free also contains very old versions of PyCifRW and (py)spglib, don't use those, use pip versions!
-Also, don't use the install.sh script provided there.
-If needed, only compile eos.x and place it somewhere in PATH.

-.. note:: :class:`~pwtools.eos.ElkEOSFit` is deprecated now, and so you don't really need the Elk code's eos tool anymore.
-It was used for generating reference EOS fit data once, which is stored in test/files/, but there is no use of eos.x in pwtools anymore.
+.. note:: :class:`~pwtools.eos.ElkEOSFit` is deprecated, you don't really need the Elk code's eos tool anymore.
+It was used to generate reference EOS fit data for unit tests, which is stored in test/files/, but there is no use of eos.x in pwtools anymore.

 Running tests
 -------------